Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 *Lect5:* Binding is encrypting data using a the public key of a bind key.
 If the bind key is non-migratable the encrypted data is binded to the TPM where the secret portion of the bind key resides.

+* “Sealing”: binds data to a certain value of the PCR and a key that is not migratable.
+Then the TPM can only decrypt (unseal) if the PCR value(s) is the same as when encryption happened (seal)
 ### Who is doing the binding operation, the TPM or some other entity?
 *"Binding is done outside the TPM (so there is no TPM_Bind command)"*
 ### What is (TPM) ownership?